 What Defines a “Toxic” Person?
 What are their Character Traits?

 - Toxic people are typically chronically negative people.
 They are often the naysayers in life.
 They are the chronic complainers and whiners.
 They constantly play the victim, whereby everything is always everyone else’s fault.
 They are never to blame, and their lives are often full of highly dysfunctional/broken relationships and/or constant drama.

 - They can be envious and jealous of other people.
 They don’t want to see others doing better in life or to feel better than they do.
 They are commonly deeply and inwardly insecure about themselves, their own abilities and accomplishments and therefore, feel inferior to other people.

-Another distinction is that when confronted on their behavior, toxic people do not take any personal responsibility for their actions and often will turn the situation around on you, rage on you, accuse you of wrongdoing, twist facts, rewrite history, flat out lie and manipulate you.
+A second distinction is that when confronted on their negative behavior, toxic people do not take any personal responsibility for their actions and often will turn the situation around on you, rage on you, accuse you of wrongdoing, twist facts, rewrite history, flat out lie and manipulate you.
 They may even give you the silent treatment or cold shoulder when confronted, making you feel like the person in the wrong.

 Set Personal Boundaries and Limits

 When the toxic person is a close family member or someone from whom we may not easily be able to walk away, we have a few options: